The Top Pros & Cons of the Amazon Tap

-The 2016 internet trends report has showed that voice is quickly becoming the new interface and Amazon is leading the pack (for now).
+The 2016 internet trends report showed that voice is quickly becoming the new interface and Amazon is still leading the pack.

 They need to push those boundaries further for more customers to get involved because they have the strength to do so.

 While Amazon customers gave the Tap four stars, I'll give it a 3.5 out of 5 rating.